-2.5.
+2.4.
 Solid state fermentation

-Since solid state fermentation do not need continuous agitation and aeration as submerged fermentation, this great advantage looks like the best way for oil production with oleaginous microorganisms however it is very far to be true, actually this way is too extremely complex to get single cell oil due to more time for fungal growth, small percentage of bioconversion, need for high contact surface and lipid recovery.
+Since solid state fermentation do not need continuous agitation and aeration as submerged fermentation, this great advantage looks like the best way for oil production with oleaginous microorganisms however it is very far to be true, actually this way is too complex to get single cell oil due to more time for fungal growth, small percentage of bioconversion, need for high contact surface and lipid recovery.

 The solid state fermentation as an alternative option to avoid submerged fermentation costs has the advantage that not required energy for the fermentation, but today neither is a sustainable and viable bioprocess, Liu et al. [97] studied a solid state fermentation process with Phanerochaete crysosporium to lipid production, this bioprocess does not need oxygen supply and agitation, however is a very slow process of around 12 days, besides the chlamydospores growth only occur in the surface layer where the microorganisms has oxygen, but in deeper layer fungus does not growth, the optimal thickness layer is 1.5cm, when layer increases thickness, deeper cells not growth due to lack of oxygen.
 To scaling up solid state fermentation, supply oxygen through remove daily as in compost process could be an option, but this break chlamydospores.
-The solid state fermentation with 1.5cm thickness layer is not viable option because huge superficial area is needed, scaling up could be possible with great superficial area.
+To solid state fermentation with 1.5cm thickness layer is needed a huge superficial area, scaling up could be possible but first design a functional and good performance solid state bioreactor for great volumes as 100m.